The Twins Almanac for July

 Lawton Has Four-Game Multiple Extra-Base Hit Streak

-Matt Lawton connects for a home run and a double in a 5-4 Twins win over the Reds at home in the Dome.
+Matt Lawton hit a home run and a double in a 5-4 Twins win over the Reds at home in the Dome on this date in 2001.
 It was his fourth consecutive game with multiple extra-base hits, establishing a Twins record.

 In a remarkable coincidence, Torii Hunter also homered and doubled, beginning his own four-game multi-extra-base hit streak that same day.
 They are still the only two such streaks in team history.
 Crazy, right?

-Left fielder Jason Kubel goes 2-for-3 with two RBI-sac flies, a grand slam (driving in MauerMorneau, and Hunter), and bases-loaded walk in a 20-14 win over the White Sox in Chicago.
+Game 1: Jason Kubel had the 15th seven-plus RBI game in Twins history in Game 1 of the doubleheader in Chicago on this date in 2007, going 2-for-3 with two RBI-sac flies, a grand slam (driving in MauerMorneau, and Hunter), and bases-loaded walk in a 20-14 win over the White Sox.

-First baseman Justin Morneau has the fourth three-home run game in Twins history (and the first since Tony Oliva 34 years earlier in 1973) in a 12-0 win over the White Sox in Chicago.
+Game 2: Justin Morneau had the fourth three-home run game in Twins history (and the first since Tony Oliva 34 years earlier in 1973) in a 12-0 Twins win to sweep the doubleheader.
+I guess another Almanac entry could be that “The Twins scored 32 runs on this date in 2007!”

-Interesting Fact: There have been 18 seven-plus RBI games, and 10 three-home run games in Twins history, but the two events have never coincided.
+Also interesting to note that there have been 19 seven-plus RBI games and 13 three-home run games in Twins history, but the two events have never coincided.

 July 7, 1912